 Blast Stripping Boats

 Maintenance and regular care on a boat is critical to long term use and value.
-Pressure blasting a boat is an effective way to strip the paint off of the hull in order to prepare the body for refinishing.
+Blast stripping boats is an effective way to strip the paint off of the hull in order to prepare the body for refinishing.

-Boat Blasting vs. Chemical Stripping, Hand Scraping or Other Boat Stripping Methods
+Blasting Stripping Boats vs. Chemical Stripping, Hand Scraping or Other Boat Stripping Methods

 Using a portable pressure blasting system will alleviate these problems and leave the boat’s surfaces cleaner and prepared for refinishing and repair.
 Blast-stripping boats dramatically reduces the time needed for refinishing, resulting in quicker maintenance turn-around time and lower costs.